 In Osh, near the bazaar, you can also get rid of your sum.
 On the train to Kazakhstan you can change sum to tenge at a decent rate.
 More places to exchange sum outside of Uzbekistan are welcome if you find them.

 Paying with credit cards is possible in a few high-end hotels and restaurants in Tashkent, where you can also get cash advances on your card.
 We’re unsure if Mastercard or Visa is more widely accepted, it depends who you talk to.
 3% commission is normal.

 ATM cash withdrawal

-ATM’s in Uzbekistan dispense Uzbek som at the official exchange rate, a bum deal.
+ATM’s in Uzbekistan dispense Uzbek sum, with some also barfing US dollars.
 Due to lack of money they sometimes don’t work properly, and outside of Tashkent, there are not that many to begin with.
-So even though you will likely be able to take money out of an ATM, it is safest not to rely on them.
+So even though you will likely be able to take money out of an ATM, it is safest not to have to rely on them too much.

 There is the possibility to withdraw dollars in the ATMs of luxury hotels.
-For instance in Tashkent in the Grand Mir hotel, Uzbekistan hotel, Radisson Blu and other 5-star hotels all offer this option.
+For instance in Tashkent the Grand Mir hotel, Uzbekistan hotel, Radisson Blu and other 5-star hotels all offer this option.
 City Palace Hotel and Grand Art hotel also have ATMs in their lobbies.
 You can also withdraw dollars in the banks (especially outside of Tashkent) but it takes more time/paperwork and commission, and they might not work with your card.